basarat/typescript-book/chapter1.md

 * `apm install atom-typescript`
 * Fire up atom.
 Wait for the message: `AtomTS: Dependencies installed correctly.
 Enjoy TypeScript ♥` **It may take up to 5 minutes for this message to appear.
 Be patient!**

 Now create a new `.ts` TypeScript file and start hacking away.
 AtomTS will take care of compiling it to `.js` and create a default [`tsconfig.json` TypeScript project file](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md) for you.

-## Types
+With a dev setup out of the way lets jump into TypeScript syntax

+# Why TypeScript
+There are two goals of TypeScript:
+* Provider an *optional type system* for JavaScript.
+* Provide features of future JavaScript version to current JavaScript engines.

+We find it best to explain these in seperation.

+## The TypeScript type system